A collection of the most recent news, events, media mentions, and media assets.

 Disrupt Magazine, April 2021

-Don’t skin on these five when starting a new business.
+Don’t skint on these five when starting a new business.

 C+I Roundtable Event.